danzeeeman/ofxGML/README.md

 ### examples-strokes && examples-tags

-These examples were written to extract GML strokes and tags into individual images 128by128 images.
+These examples were written to extract GML strokes and tags into individual images.
 They are centered, normalized, and scaled to fit within the texture.
 The output is saved to a file for futher analysis.

 External Addons needed for this example:
 - ofxGML (this addon)